 The faculty staff and student respondents were also asked about their perceived benefits of being involved in their respective social innovation projects.
 For the faculty staff members, benefits included richer insights and data to support their teaching and research work, as well as the professional working relationships they have nurtured with the beneficiaries and other partners.
 In addition, the faculty staff respondents also alluded to the fact that as they carried out their respective projects and engaged with the beneficiaries and other partners, they also learned about the gaps in their work and how they could further improve their strategies and approaches, including further strengthening their teaching content and resources (F1, F3, F5).

-“…benefits for us as a lecturer are we find new models, the development of science related to current issues.
+“…benefits for us as a lecturer are that we find new models, the development of science related to current issues.
 So that the concepts develop, the instruments develop, so that we are sure that we are active in society, then there will be adaptations and innovations.
 The second is the development of the work network.
-Because we work in the field, of course we will be in contact with people, with institutions that may not have been touched so far…” (F1)
+Because we work in the field, of course, we will be in contact with people, with institutions that may not have been touched so far…” (F1)

 “Because this activity involves many experts from various fields.
 So I can learn other aspects